 Hon.
-Mr. Blakeney: -- Few people believed it then.
+Mr. Blakeney: - Few people believed it then.
 I doubt whether the Minister of Finance believed it then; I don't know anybody who believes it now.
 During the election campaign the Premier is quoted as saying that the deficit this year will be \$500 million.
-That statement too is a strong effort in the realm of creative fiction.
-I think it's time the Minister of Finance levelled with the public, and I call upon the Minister of Finance during the course of this debate to give the Saskatchewan people an update on where we stand.
+That statement

 Hon.
 Mr. Blakeney: - I call upon him to tell us what he now projects the end of the fiscal year deficit to be and what major program additions or cuts, what cuts in services or what increases in services, he has built into his services or what increases in services, he has built into his prediction.
-Legislature needs and deserves a statement so that this debate can proceed on the basis of reality - no point it talking about what we should be doing in the next year and in the next for years if we have no idea what our current financial situation is.
+Legislature needs and deserves a statement so that this debate can proceed on the basis of reality - no point it talking about what we should be doing in the next year and in the next four years if we have no idea what our current financial situation is.